 Email us if you have any neighborhood history to share

-The North Shoal Creek neighborhood that we know today formed over time as a series residential and commercial developments starting in the late 1950s and early 1960s with the construction of the Steck Company printing facility at what is now the site of the Lowe’s shopping center.
+The North Shoal Creek neighborhood that we know today formed over time as a series residential and commercial developments starting in the late 1950s and early 1960s with the construction of the Steck Company printing facility in 1958 at what is now the site of Lowe’s on Shoal Creek Blvd.
 Prior to 1960, the area was outside of the city jurisdiction and the land was used for agriculture and rural homesteads.
+The oldest existing house in the neighborhood is located at 8530 Burnet Rd (now Austin Catering) and was built in 1958 on the 19th century homestead of the Robinson family, long time owners of the Austin White Lime company in McNeil, Texas.
+There is also an old (possibly 19th century) ranch stable structure behind the former Radian Company office building at 8329 N MoPac (see Richard Denney’s blog post about it).

 The Original Texas Land Survey (OTLS), which describes the location of the original land parcels registered by the Anglo Texas government, shows that the North Shoal Creek area was originally parceled out in 1841 to James P. Wallace and George Washington Davis (whose homestead was near what is now Beverly Sheffield Park; see “George Washington Davis: Early Settler on Shoal Creek”)